 The Department of Real Estate performs a review or an analysis of all real estate-related transactions and development proposals.
 This determines the cost, benefit, and/or risks to the City in furtherance of the goal of the Comptroller to protect the interests of the City and its citizens in transactions that involve real property and or loans.
 [Transactions include Payment in Lieu of Taxes (PILOTs), Tax Increment Financing (TIFs), and Tax Credits].
 Assistance and direction are provided to Community Development Corporations, and to profit-making and non-profit developers regarding ownership information and potential acquisition strategy for their proposed development projects.

 For matters relating to wireless towers and antennas, follow these instructions to co-locate or construct on public or private property in Baltimore City.

 Confirm that the property is City-owned.
 Check for space availability on the property by performing a site visit and inspection after you obtain a "Right-of-Entry" from the Department of Real Estate.

-Once notice is received that the City-owned property is available, submit the Baltimore City Antenna Site Application (PDF).
+Once notice is received that the City-owned property is available, submit the Baltimore City Antenna Site Application (PDF) by clicking here.